alexandraschachtner/bigDD/README.md

 In case it is not obvious the Hamburger has been replaced with Coffee Beans as a style choice for the collapsed version of the navbar

-Works as planned on mobile phones desktop and landscape view on ipad.
+Works as planned on mobile phones, desktop, and landscape view on iPad.
 Having troubles with portrat view on ipad with margins hidden behind the navbar and navbar not collapsing correctly.
-But only on the ipad.
-I phone seems to work fine too.
+But only on the iPad and only in portrait.  iPhone seems to be working as planned.

+Image in <h1> is showing up differently in iOS.
+Need to look into CSS styling.